Quaint Town-Big Heart

 Mt.
 Pulaski is a place where the sense of community is immense, where the air is fresh, where the wide-open skies are strewed with stars, and where the mid-western sunrises and sunsets are awe-inspiring.

 Life in the family-friendly City of Mt.
 Pulaski allows you to spend quality time with your loved ones while supporting some of our locally owned businesses that are at the core of our economic viability.
 Time spent may consist of a trip to The Dairy Bar for some ice cream or a stop at Farmer's Family Restaurant for a home-style meal.
 There's no such thing as being a stranger at The Old Brickyard or Pizza Man.
-Grab a bite to go at Casey's Carry-Out Pizza/sandwiches, Subway, or indulge in a craft beer at the Lucky Lager.
+Grab a bite to go at Casey's, Subway, or indulge in a craft beer at the Lucky Lager.
 Wherever you go, this close-knit community is a place where familiar faces and friends provide a welcoming environment and make you feel like you are at home.

 Much activity around town is attributed to the sports, music, and arts programs at Mt.
 Pulaski High School, the Mt.
 Pulaski Elementary School, and Zion Lutheran School.
 Mt.
 Pulaski is well-known for many of the academic and extracurricular teams advancing to state competitions.
 The success of these teams is celebrated around the community square with the assistance of a police escort and firetrucks.
 It is not uncommon to hear and see these celebrations.
 Proud parents and cheering fans litter the square streets to applaud the school bus full of excited kids on their accomplishment.
 The tradition is to travel a few laps around the town square before stopping at one of the local restaurants for a celebratory dinner.

 Mt.
 Pulaski is an active volunteer community with a busy slate of community events.
 Many of these events are long-time traditions dating back many years and are still commemorated today.
 Many innovative and energetic organizations are creating new traditions and staking their claim in the town’s history.
 Mt.
-Pulaski is well known for its self-sustaining nature due to its large volunteer base and pride themselves on the towns staple events.
+Pulaski is well known for its self-sustaining nature due to its large volunteer base who pride themselves on the towns staple events.
 They are as follows:

 - Easter Egg Hunt and Roll – Dates vary for this annual celebration with egg hunts for a variety of age categories ranging from toddlers to 4th and 5th graders.
-It is sponsored by the Hilltop Club and is held at the Vonderlieth Living Center Lawn.
+It is sponsored by the Hilltop Club and is held on the Vonderlieth Living Center Lawn.

 - Memorial Day Services - Services take place each Memorial Day morning at Veteran's Memorial bluff in the Mt.
 Pulaski Cemetery on the north side of town.
 Services include an honor guard flag, a rifle salute, a remembrance reading of names of the local deceased veterans, music, and orators.
 There is also a service at Steenburgen Cemetery, located south of town.